 Feature Artist

 This year our feature artist is Letty Wilson, a brilliantly talented comics artist, writer and illustrator originally from the Highlands of Scotland, now living in Glasgow.
+Letty makes books full of goblins and other horrible little guys, and creates wildlife and folklore-inspired narrative art, by and for wretched creatures.

 Contact